A Comprehensive Go To Market SaaS Product Checklist

 Use analysis tools like Google Analytics to help inform your KPIs.

 Coordinating your teams is necessary to make your SaaS successful.
-Teams across all departments need to align toward a common goal, and all department strategies need to be complementary.
+Teams across all departments must align toward a common goal, and all department strategies must be complementary.

 To create this cohesive work environment, focus on building cross-functional teams from the start.
 Ensure all your employees understand the business's KPI objectives and how you want them achieved.